 Overall I think if you are going on a holiday where you will be in the water a lot one of these slings would be helpful but you will need to be prepared to experiment with different carrying styles.

-One additional thing which has occurred to me since trying these is how useful these are for showering at home.
+One additional thing which occurred to me after trying these is how useful these are for showering at home.
 If you have a fractious baby or one you cannot put down to get in the shower in the morning, one of these slings could really help you out.
-I am going to try this at home, in anticipation that this will make for less anxious showering!
+I tried this at home for a few weeks, and it did make for less anxious showering!

 There are loads of lovely colours to choose from so if you are a keen baby wearer or looking for a holiday or showering solution take a look.